Carnegie Observatories Lecture Series

-Each year the Observatories organizes a series of public lectures on current astronomical topics.
+Each year the Observatories organizes a series of free public lectures on current astronomical topics.
 These lectures are given by astronomers from the Carnegie Observatories as well as other research institutions.
 The lectures are geared to the general public and are free.
 For more information, including lecture topics, please visit the Carnegie Lecture Series page.